frontendr/bemmed/README.md

 ### Combining or concatenating classes

 Same method as [`Array.concat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat).
 Returns a new `BEMList` with the items appended.
-Remember: Array's are flattened!
+Remember: Arrays are flattened!
+Also removes any duplicates from the given arguments and works on both `BEM` and `BEMList` instances.

 ```
 cls.concat(...items: any): BEMList